timotheosh/naurrnen-website/src/Races/index.md

 1. Language

-    Men&rsquo;s language had been historically Hallashim, as man had been the slaves of certain High Elf empires.
+    Men&rsquo;s language had been historically Hallashim, as man had been the slaves of certain Hallashim empires.
 But they did have a language of their own that differentiated them from their captors.
 That slave language evolved into a full-blown Adaman language or language of man.
 That language became known by the early third era as Malairt or &ldquo;trade&rdquo; language.

 2. Sub-races